Council is the governing body of BASW and Council members are personally liable for the sound management of the Association as Directors.

 Guy Shennan (Chair)

-Maggie Mellon (Vice Chair & Chair Policy, Ethics & Human Rights Committee)
+Fran Fuller (Vice Chair & Chair, Ethics & Human Rights Committee)

 Luke Geoghegan (Chair Finance & Human Resources Committee)